AIS-Bonn/pose_graph_prediction/README.md

 The GNN updates the edge features first.
 Each edge is updated in the same way using the same set of MLPs.
 For every edge e<sub>i,j</sub>:
-- Concatenate the features of the connected nodes n<sub>i</sub> & n<sub>j</sub> - e.g. positions - and the features of the edge - e.g. distance between nodes
+- Concatenate the features of the connected nodes n<sub>i</sub> and n<sub>j</sub> - e.g. positions - and the features of the edge - e.g. distance between nodes
 - Use an MLP to estimate the effect *eff<sub>i,j</sub>* of the source node n<sub>i</sub> onto the target node n<sub>j</sub>
 - Use an MLP to estimate the extent of the effect *ext<sub>i,j</sub>* of the source node n<sub>i</sub> onto the target node n<sub>j</sub>
-- Multiply the effect and the extent to get the updated edge feature ẽ<sub>i,j</sub> (Fig. 5)
+- Multiply the effect and the extent to get the updated edge feature ẽ<sub>i,j</sub>

+Example of the update process on edge e<sub>1,3</sub>:

 ![Exemplary graph for the edge update of a GNN](./docs/readme/gnn_edge_update_example_graph.png)
 ![Edge update of a GNN](./docs/readme/gnn_edge_update.png)